tjdragon/va/README.md

 - On the UI, the wallet W owner creates an intent for a transfer out and adds the SA id.
 - If no SA id is provided, it is a BAU process
 - If the amount to transfer out exceeds the SA amount, the intent is rejected.
+- An overdraft for F is allowed up to x
-- Once the transfer out is successful, W's amount is updated (BAU), and the fee is subtracted from the SA Fee and the amount subtracted from SA id.
+- Once the transfer out is successful, W's amount is updated (BAU), and the fee is subtracted from the F and the amount subtracted from SA id.

 ![Tx Out Flow](./va-tx-out.png)